 If you feel worried, scared or sad about having to stay at home and away from your loved ones, take a look at our staying safe and well at home advice.

 What if I live with a vulnerable person?

-If you live with someone who is clinically vulnerable (for example if they are aged over 70 or have underlying health conditions) or clinically extremely vulnerable (and have been advised to shield), you may wish to arrange for them to move out of your home to stay with friends or family for the duration of your home isolation period.
-If this is not possible you should stay away from them as much as possible and practice good hand-washing and hygiene measures.
+If you live with someone who is clinically vulnerable (for example, if they are aged over 70 or have underlying health conditions) or clinically extremely vulnerable (those who were advised to shield), you may wish to arrange for them to move out of your home to stay with friends or family for the duration of your home isolation period.
+If this is not possible, you should stay away from them as much as you can and practice good handwashing and hygiene measures.

 I have already tested positive for coronavirus, do I still need to self-isolate?

-From 28 September it will be against the law to avoid self-isolating when you're required to.
+It's against the law to avoid self-isolating when you're required to by NHS Test and Trace.
 You could receive a fine if you don't.

 If I’m not able to work from home but have to self-isolate, what do I do?

-If you can't go to work because you're self-isolating and this means you won't earn any money, then from September 28 you may be entitled to a one-off payment of £500 through the Test and Tracee Support Programme Scheme.
+If you can't go to work because you're self-isolating and this means you won't earn any money, you may be entitled to a one-off payment of £500 through the Test and Tracee Support Programme Scheme.
 To be eligible you must: